 Maine Coons are one of the most popular cat breeds to own in the United States.
 They are loved by millions for their amazing looks and dog-like personalities.

 The Maine Coon cat would make a perfect addition to any family.
 This breed is known for being affectionate, loyal, playful, great with young children, intelligent, and trainable.
-Maine Coons are ‘gentle giants’, known as the ‘dog of the cat world’.
+Maine Coons are gentle giants, known as the dog of the cat world.

 Maine Coon Versus Normal Cat

-However, the table below highlights the more common differences between what it will be like looking after a pedigree Maine Coon cat, versus other cat breeds.
+However, the table below highlights the more common differences between what it will be like looking after a pedigree Maine Coon cat, versus other cat breeds:

 What is it like to own a Maine Coon cat?

 |Maine Coon||Normal Cat|

 |Loves spending |

 |Hunting||Great hunting |